NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/functions.md

 # Functions reference

-The Cloudflare Rules language provides functions for manipulating and validating values in an expression:
+The Khulnasoft Rules language provides functions for manipulating and validating values in an expression:

 - [Transformation functions](#transformation-functions) manipulate values extracted from an HTTP request.
 - The [HMAC validation function](#hmac-validation) tests the validity of an HMAC token.
 Use it to write expressions that target requests based on the presence of a valid HMAC token.